 use the Collectible Images for any commercial purpose other than as expressly provided in these Terms; or

 modify the Collectible Images.

-For the avoidance of doubt, in order to use Collectible Images for a commercial purpose, the Collector must first (1) obtain a license directly from the Creator; and (2) secure additional permissions as necessary.
-The Creator (and other intellectual property owners of the Collectible Image, if any) shall be under no obligation to grant or negotiate or offer such additional license.

 Indemnification Obligations.
-Without limiting the obligations in these Terms, Collector agrees to indemnify, hold harmless, compensate and reimburse the Creator, each Sublicensee and their respective Sublicensee and their respective subsidiaries, affiliates, officers, agents, employees, partners, and licensors from or for any claim, demand, loss, or damages, including reasonable attorneys’ fees, arising out of or related to Collector’s use of the Collectible Images or Collector’s violation of these Terms.
-Without limiting the obligations in these Terms, Creator agrees to indemnify, hold harmless, compensate and reimburse the Collector, each Sublicensee and their respective Sublicensee and their respective subsidiaries, affiliates, officers, agents, employees, partners, and licensors from or for any claim, demand, loss, or damages, including reasonable attorneys’ fees, arising out of or related to any breach or inaccuracy in the Creator’s representations and warranties in these Terms or any violation of these Terms by Creator.
+Without limiting the obligations in these Terms, Creator agrees to indemnify, hold harmless, compensate and reimburse the Collector, each Sublicensee and their respective Sublicensee and their respective subsidiaries, affiliates, officers, agents, employees, partners, and licensors from or for any claim, demand, loss, or damages, including reasonable attorneys’ fees, to the extent arising out of or related to any third party claims alleging breach of that third party’s intellectual property rights associated with the Collectible.
+Such indemnity will not apply to the extent that the infringement claim is based upon (a) the Collectible or any part of it being modified by the indemnified party; (b) the use or operation of the Collectible or any part of it in combination with any other hardware, software or other goods or services not supplied by the Creator or (c) the Collectible or any part of it being used by the indemnified party in contravention of these Terms.

 Injunctive Relief.
 Notwithstanding anything else in these Terms, Collector hereby agrees that, in the event of Collector’s or any third party’s unauthorized access to, or use of, the Collectible Images in violation of these Terms, the Creator and any affected Sublicensee shall be entitled to apply for injunctive remedies (or an equivalent type of urgent legal relief) in any jurisdiction, without providing notice or opportunity to cure.